pajtai/event-pool/README.md

 # actions (current state: pre alpha) [![Build Status](https://travis-ci.org/pajtai/promised-actions.png?branch=master)](https://travis-ci.org/pajtai/promised-actions)
 ===

+This event library is made to handle situations where the triggering of an even requires a confirmation that the event was responded to.

+This library is to give you the ability to repeatedly call a group of methods wrapped together by Promise.map.
+The methods can be called with arguments.

 The actions library is a way to coordinate multiple events / promise chains.
 It is a hooks library.

 You use the library to register callbacks that will be triggered when an action happens.
 When you trigger an action